Underrated Image Comics – It’s Here To Reclaim

 • Realm of the Claw by Mutant Earth‘s Stan Winston takes the fantastical elements of that toy line in a new direction.
 Two zookeepers must now survive in a world full of humanoid animals.

-• Noble Causes is a part of Image Comics history that nobody seems to remember.
+• Noble Causes is an underrated part of Image Comics history that nobody seems to remember.
 Fantastic Four meets The Royal Tenenbaums, what’s not to love?

 • Don’t give me that look!
 When this and what it spun-off from aren’t readily available, it’s viable for underrated Image comics!
 Hence Dynamo 5, a more action-driven comic that’s full of nonsense and dysfunctional family dynamics.